‘Novel low-cost electric tech may help reverse baldness’

 In side-by-side tests on hairless mice, the devices stimulated hair growth just as effectively as two different compounds found in baldness medicines, they said.

 “It’s a self-activated system, very simple and easy to use.
 The energy is very low so it will cause minimal side effects,” said Wang.
-(AGENCIES)
+(PTI)

 Editorial